core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 When forwarding a request to an individual server using the associated unicast URI, the proxy handles its cache entries as follows.
 The same applies if the proxy spontaneously re-sends a unicast request to a single server, in order to refresh an individual cache entry after its expiration or invalidation.

 1. The proxy creates or refreshes the individual cache entry associated to the origin server and for that response.
-That is, the response is stored in the cache entry, and the lifetime of the cache entry is set to the lifetime of the response, as indicated by the Max-Age option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).
+That is, the response is stored in the cache entry, and the lifetime of the cache entry is set to the lifetime of the response, as indicated by the Max-Age Option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).
 This cache entry becomes immediately usable to serve requests from clients.

 2. The proxy checks whether it has a non expired and valid aggregated cache entry, such that a hit would be produced by a group request analogous to the forwarded unicast request.